Đỗ Mậu: 1963 coup

 Mậu found himself on the opposite side to his nephew and Air Force Lieutenant Đỏ Thơ, Diệm's aide-de-camp.
 Late in the evening, Thơ accompanied the Ngô brothers as they escaped the rebel siege on Gia Long Palace and absconded to the home of a Chinese supporter in Cholon.
 The following day the brothers were captured and executed.
 Thơ died in action a few months later in a plane crash.

-After the coup was successfully executed, the media learned about the conspiracy organised by Tuyến and Thảo which was more advanced than that of the generals before being integrated into the main plot. Đôn thought the younger officers had publicized their well-advanced plot in order to gain personal acclaim and distract attention from the generals' success, so he threatened to arrest them but Mậu intervened to protect them.
+After the coup was successfully completed, the media learned about the conspiracy organised by Tuyến and Thảo which was more advanced than that of the generals before being integrated into the main plot. Đôn thought the younger officers had publicized their well-advanced plot in order to gain personal acclaim and distract attention from the generals' success, so he threatened to arrest them but Mậu intervened to protect them.
 Mậu was a principal tactician of the coup.
 He did not explicitly command troops, but had a thorough knowledge of the backgrounds of most of the ARVN officers and their strengths and weaknesses.
 This had allowed him to help recruit rebels, avoid loyalists and engineer the previous coup.
 The Military Revolutionary Council (MRC) of General Dương Văn Minh respected Mậu, but their fears about his shrewdness led them to place him in the relatively powerless post of Minister of Information, even though he was one of 12 members of the MRC.
 Mậu's closest aides were posted further away from any real power.

 Mậu was mainly responsible for stifling anti-government sentiment.
 Saigon newspapers, which been able to operate liberally in the post-Diệm era, reported that the junta was paralysed because all twelve generals in the MRC had equal power.
 They strongly attacked Prime Minister Nguyễn Ngọc Thơ, accusing his civilian government of being "tools" of the MRC.
 They also questioned Thơ's activities under Diệm's presidency, accusing him of personally benefiting from corruption under Diệm's land policy.
 Mậu's ministry had already circulated a long list of topics which could not be reported.
 Thơ could no longer tolerate what was being reported about him.
 He called journalists into his office and assailed them for what he regarded as inaccurate, irresponsible and disloyal reporting.
 Thơ accused them of lying, and claimed one of the journalists was a communist while another was a drug addict.
 He said that his administration would "take steps to meet the situation" if the media did not behave responsibly.
 The next day Mậu's ministry closed down three newspapers for "disloyalty".
 During this time, Mậu enacted the "Golden Rules" to govern media conduct: Do not promote Communism or neutralism.
 Do not endanger national security or the army's morale.
 Do not spread false news of any kind.
 Do not slander individuals.
 Do not bolster vices.